jeekkd/blog/content/posts/Xeoma-review-install.md

 `setenforce 0`

-2. Edit /etc/selinux/config and change SELINUX to permissive or disabled
+2. Edit /etc/selinux/config and change `SELINUX=` either to permissive or disabled.

-3. Download the installer
+3. Download the installer.
+Note you may need to install wget, to do so do: `dnf install wget`

 `wget https://felenasoft.com/xeoma/downloads/latest/linux/xeoma_linux64.tgz`